Honorée Fanonne Jeffers

 Honorée Fanonne Jeffers (born 1967) is an American poet and novelist, and a professor of English at the University of Oklahoma.
 She has published five collections of poetry and a novel.
-Her 2020 collection The Age of Phillis reexamines the life of American poet Phillis Wheatley, based on years of archival research; it was long-listed for the 2020 National Book Award for Poetry, and she was the recipient in 2021 of a United States Artists fellowship.
-She published her debut novel, The Love Songs of W.E.B.
-Du Bois, in 2021.
+Her 2020 collection The Age of Phillis reexamines the life of American poet Phillis Wheatley, based on years of archival research; it was longlisted for the 2020 National Book Award for Poetry, and won the 2021 NAACP Image Award for Outstanding Literary Work – Poetry.
+Her debut novel, The Love Songs of W.E.B.
+Du Bois, was published by HarperCollins in 2021.

 Biography

 Jeffers was born in Kokomo, Indiana, and raised Catholic in Durham, North Carolina, and Atlanta, Georgia.
 Her mother's family is from Eatonton, Georgia; her father's family, she recounted, was "black bourgeois and fair skinned" (her father, Lance Jeffers, was also a poet), and they were not happy when he married a working-class, darker-skinned woman.
 Jeffers wrote about her family background in Red Clay Suite (2007), and said in an interview: "The only families I have known are my mother's folk, and my mother's parents were sharecroppers.
 So I write about her family's land and what this land means to me".

-She graduated from Talladega College in 1996, and then got an MFA from the University of Alabama.
+Jeffers graduated from Talladega College in 1996, and then got an MFA from the University of Alabama.
 In a 2004 interview with Callaloo journal, she recalled being the only Black poet in her creative writing program, and both standing on the shoulders of the Black Arts Movement (BAM) and moving away from it, for instance in the BAM's lack of acceptance of homosexuality.
-Comparing the more radical poetry she wrote while at Alabama with her later work, she said that she had "discovered a need to represent subtlety and emotional interrogation".
+Comparing the more radical poetry she wrote while at Alabama with her later work, Jeffers said that she had "discovered a need to represent subtlety and emotional interrogation".
 She is a full professor at the University of Oklahoma, where she teaches creative writing.

-She has published in literary journals including Ploughshares, Georgetown Review, Callaloo, Iowa Review, Oxford American, Prairie Schooner, and Poetry, and her work has been anthologized by poet/editors such as Cornelius Eady, Toi Derricotte, and Jesmyn Ward.
+She has published in literary journals, including Ploughshares, Georgetown Review, Callaloo, The Iowa Review, Oxford American, Prairie Schooner, and Poetry, and her work has been anthologized by poets/editors such as Cornelius Eady, Toi Derricotte, and Jesmyn Ward.